-Grazing of livestock on common land within KAHVA contributes to transmission of the site's long history of supporting primary production and self-sufficiency.
-It also makes a positive contribution to the landscape character through the 'grazed' appearance of the pasture.
+Grazing of livestock on common land within KAHVA is a long-standing tradition established over generations by Norfolk Islanders.
+The tradition has cultural significance for cattle owners and inhabitants of the island.
+Grazing of livestock contributes to transmission of the site's long and continuing history of supporting primary production and self-sufficiency.
+It also makes a positive contribution to tourism and the bucolic landscape character through the 'grazed' appearance of the pasture, which also serves a practical function of maintaining the grass and controlling weeds.
+The waterways in KAVHA are an important water source for the animals.
 However, cattle grazing also has potential to harm significant building fabric and ruins, archaeological resources and gardens.
-Livestock also contribute negative impacts through erosion of steep hillsides and road verges, potential spread of weeds, and pollution of waterways, which has broader environmental and public health implications.
+Livestock also contribute negative impacts through erosion of steep hillsides and road verges, potential spread of weeds, and pollution of waterways, which have broader environmental and public health implications.